nitish0971/scmfinal-task/README.md

-# scmfinal-taskhii here is nirbhay
+# scmfinal-task hii here is nirbhay